5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Get your pens out

 Include a short handwritten note, if you can.
 Make it relevant to each donor, such as thanking someone for a previous donation or hoping a potential donor will support you.
-Hand sign the letters in blue ink.
+You could also stick on a handwritten Post-it note.
+Hand-sign the letters in blue ink.

-We could be looking at another tough fundraising season.
-That’s why you need to spend some time writing a better appeal letter that will stand out and help bring you the donations you need.
+Spend some time writing a better, more personal appeal letter that will stand out and help bring you the donations you need.
 Good luck!

 Image by Howard Lake

-Your nonprofit organization also needs to share stories in order to connect with your donors.
+Your nonprofit organization needs to share stories using all these forms.
+Sharing stories will help you connect with your donors and improve your engagement.

 Donors want to hear your stories

-I imagine you’re not using stories as much as you should.
+I bet you’re not using stories as much as you should.
 That’s a mistake because people respond better to stories than a bunch of facts and statistics.
 Stories bring the work you do to life by using everyday language to create a scene.

 You may be reluctant to use stories because it’s more work for your organization, but that shouldn’t stop you.
-Summer is a good time to come up with some new stories.
+Make time to come up with some engaging stories.

 Your stories need to be relevant